In Clinical Studies, COAGADEX Was Proven Effective for Perioperative Treatment

 • No viral seroconversions were observed

 Escobar M, et al. Haemophilia.
-2016.
+2016;22:713-720.

 Perioperative management of bleeding in patients with mild to severe hereditary factor X deficiency (Study TEN03).

 A pooled analysis of five surgical patients aged 14-59 years with severe, moderate, or mild factor X deficiency from two similarly designed prospective, open-label, multicenter, non-randomized, phase III studies of COAGADEX in the treatment of factor X deficiency.
-Subjects were given a loading dose before the procedure to raise factor X level to 70-90 IU/dL.
+Patients were given a loading dose before the procedure to raise factor X level to 70-90 IU/dL.
 Doses after surgery were given to maintain factor X level above 50 IU/dL.
 The primary endpoint was the investigators’ assessment of efficacy of perioperative treatment in prevention of bleeding.

 Replace exactly what's missing